Solafune-Inc/solafune-tools/README.md

 ```
 uv pip install solafune_tools
 ```
+All public-facing functions have detailed docstrings explanining their expected inputs and outputs.
+You can check any of them through `print(solafune_tools.function_name.__doc__)` (if you don't use print it shows as an unstructured string) or `??solafune_tools.function_name` in jupyter notebooks.
 Before using the library, you can set the directory where you want to store data by calling
 ```
 solafune_tools.set_data_directory(dir_path="your_data_dir_here")